evannetwork/evannetwork.github.io/dev/hello-agent.md

 ## Prerequisites

 - you have started the [evan.network parity node](/dev/setting-up)
-- you have installed and started a redis server on your system
+- you have installed and started a REDIS server on your system

 ### [Edge Server)(/dev/smart-agents#edge-server)
-In the evan.network the established way to write web services is to use the [`edge-server`](https://github.com/evannetwork/edge-server-seed), which is just an [ActionHero](https://www.actionherojs.com/) with some added infrastructure, in particular [REDIS](https://redis.io/), [blockchain-core](https://github.com/evannetwork/blockchain-core) and [IPFS](/dev/ipfs).
+In the evan.network, the established way to write web services is to use the [`Edge Server`](https://github.com/evannetwork/edge-server-seed), which is just an [ActionHero](https://www.actionherojs.com/) with some added infrastructure, in particular [REDIS](https://redis.io/), [blockchain-core](https://github.com/evannetwork/blockchain-core) and [IPFS](/dev/ipfs).
 It also uses the version "^18.0", so asynchronous programming with callbacks is discouraged now.

 Installation is straight forward.